erikasio/blog/docs/index.md

 # Your AI Should Build Trust, Not Break It

-## I Fix RAG Accuracy Problems That Drive Customers Away — Rapid, Measurable Progress
+## I Fix Failing RAG Systems That Drive Customers Away — Rapid, Measurable Progress

-For funded startups and growth-stage companies whose AI accuracy problems are impacting customer retention and revenue.
+For funded startups and growth-stage companies losing customers to AI that gives wrong answers.

+## Your AI Is Only As Good As What It Can Find

+Most companies think AI accuracy comes from better language models.
+It doesn't.

+**Your AI can only be as smart as the information it retrieves.** Poor retrieval = poor AI, regardless of how advanced your LLM is.

+While foundation models handle generation, retrieval is where you create competitive advantage.
+Everyone uses the same LLMs - but your retrieval system is what sets you apart.

+The chain is simple: **Better Data → Better Retrieval → Better AI**

+This is why I focus on the retrieval systems that determine what information your AI actually works with.
+Fix retrieval, fix your AI.

 ---

-## The Hidden Cost of RAG Accuracy Problems
+## When Your AI Breaks Customer Trust

 When your AI gives wrong answers, it's not just a technical issue — it's a business problem.

 Here's what I typically see: